 - A very bad and sometimes deadly health problem called neuroleptic malignant syndrome (NMS) may happen.
 Call your doctor right away if you have any fever, muscle cramps or stiffness, dizziness, very bad headache, confusion, change in thinking, fast heartbeat, heartbeat that does not feel normal, or are sweating a lot.

 - Dizziness, sleepiness, and feeling less stable may happen with this medicine (quetiapine tablets).
-These may lead to falling.
-Broken bones or other health problems can happen from falling.
-Talk with the doctor.
+These may lead to falling, which can cause broken bones or other health problems.

 - If you are 65 or older, use this medicine (quetiapine tablets) with care.
 You could have more side effects.

 - Older adults with dementia taking drugs like this one have had a higher number of strokes.
 Sometimes these have been deadly.
 This medicine is not approved to treat mental problems caused by dementia.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using this medicine (quetiapine tablets) while you are pregnant.